 Virtual Adventure Choices:

 - Turtle, Tortoise, Terrapin

 Each presentation will have a Gulfarium Educator leading the students through this virtual experience.
 This virtual experience will be a 25-30 minute presentation designed to engage students on the importance of biodiversity.
 Advance reservations required.
-Programs are offered Monday – Friday, from Labor Day through Memorial Day (fall, winter, and spring) with full payment of program due two weeks prior to event date.
+Programs are offered Monday – Friday, from Labor Day through February with full payment of program due two weeks prior to event date.
 All prices subject to Florida Sales Tax unless a Tax-Exempt Certificate is provided.

 We hope to see you soon!

 $150.00 + Travel Fee, 45 - 60 minute program (travel fee - $0.75 per mile / round trip) per classroom setting (maximum of 30 students).